apple-fritter/weechat.typo-aggregator/README.md

 ### Other
 - [driftwood](https://github.com/apple-fritter/driftwood): A unified IRC log format definition.
 (Rust)
+- [scrimshaw](https://github.com/apple-fritter/scrimshaw): Create a quoteslist of any given user, from your driftwood formatted logs.
+(Rust)

 ### IRC usage considerations
 When working with any project involving IRC (Internet Relay Chat), it's important to keep the following considerations in mind to ensure a positive and respectful environment for all participants.